 1. How Long Do You Plan to be in Your Home?

-If you are looking to live in the home for 3-5 few years, then it is essential to install an air conditioner system that is both going to keep your family comfortable and help with selling the house when the time comes.
-In this case, we would first look at how many bedrooms there are in the home if it is only 1-2 then split systems may be the perfect fit however of there is 3-4 then a ducted system would be the logical choice.
-Ducted air conditioning systems provides you with the flexibility to cool multiple rooms or only a few at a time.
+If you are looking to live in the home for 3-5 years, then it is essential to install an air conditioner system that is both going to keep your family comfortable and help with selling the house when the time comes.
+In this case, we would first look at how many bedrooms there are in the home if it is only 1-2 then split systems may be the perfect fit however if there are 3-4 then a ducted system would be the logical choice.
+Ducted air conditioning systems provide you with the flexibility to cool multiple rooms or only a few at a time.

-TIP: The average life of anair conditioning system is 15 years, as reported by many manufacturers, with the average cost of ducted air conditioning being around $10,000 this means that a ducted system costs you around $666 per year over the life of the ducted AC system.
-So, is your comfort over the next five years worth $3330 (plus running costs) for whole-home ducted air conditioning?
+TIP: The average life of an air conditioning system is 15 years, as reported by many manufacturers, with the average cost of ducted air conditioning being around $13,500 this means that a ducted system costs you around $900 per year over the life of the ducted AC system.
+So, is your comfort over the next five years worth $4500 (plus running costs) for whole-home ducted air conditioning comfort?

 2. Does Your Home Have a Pitched Roof With a Large Roof Cavity?

 If your home has a flat roof or raked ceilings, then it’s more than likely the only solution available to heat or cool your house is with split system air conditioners.
 If you have a flat roof or raked ceiling, we suggest getting a professional out to provide you with the best options for your home.